Is that a shark? Is that a jet plane? Is that a dragon?

 Yep!
 It’s all of those ‘cool’ stuff neatly combined in what happens to be one of the most feared monsters in the competitive scene: Garchomp

 While trainers always tend to have a reinforced affinity for pseudo legendaries, Garchomp undoubtedly takes the crown for being the most coveted pseudo legendary in the game.
+In fact, Garchomp’s reputation as the “best pseudo legendary Pokémon” still remains unchallenged to this day.
+It is the leading Dragon type and pseudo legendary in the Gen 8 OU meta!

 So what makes Garchomp… Garchomp?

-We take a look into the intricacies behind Garchomp’s amazing viability, its usage in PvP and PvE, movepool, potential Community Day and why Mega Garchomp in Pokémon Go, unlike the competitive battling scene, is perhaps the best non-legendary mega evolved Pokémon in the game.
+We take a look into the intricacies behind Garchomp’s amazing viability, its usage in PvP and PvE, movepool, potential Community Day and why Mega Garchomp in Pokémon Go, unlike the competitive battling scene, is perhaps the best non-legendary mega evolved Pokémon in the game!

 With that being said, let’s get some basics right off the bat…